yunshengtian/AutoOED/docs/source/content/about/introduction.rst

 However, there are some requirements for your optimization problem that you should pay attention to:

-- AutoOED only supports problems with 2 or 3 objectives at the moment, but we are working on supporting higher dimensional performance space.
 - The problem constraints should depend only on design variables.
 AutoOED does not support constraints on objectives.